 3:30 pm.
 Travel to the ceremony, leaving extra time for traffic, changing a flat, or waffling like Cameron in Ferris Bueller’s Day Off (“This is ridiculous, ok I’ll go, I’ll go, I’ll go, I’ll go, I’ll go.
 What – I’LL GO”).
 Reminder—hang your jacket up.

 4:00 pm.
-Pose for photo-session misery.
+Pose for photo-session.
 Try and get this over with before the ceremony.
-There might be some pushback, as it undercuts the whole groom-can’t-see-bride-in-dress tradition, but it makes everything run smoother.
 Why?
 The photo-session is one of life’s top-five buzz-kills.
 Think of a good movie you like.
 Let’s take The Dark Knight.
 Imagine if right before the climax, right after the Joker busts out of jail and unleashes hell on Gotham, the movie theater paused the film and shows you a 20-minute infomercial on gardening tools.

 4:01 pm.
 Smile for the pictures.
 Even if you normally have a stoic, tough guy, Clint Eastwood-esque expression, you need to suck it up and show your teeth.
 Otherwise your wife (and family) will wonder why you looked so miserable on your wedding day.

 4:57 pm.
+One last stab of panic.
 Wonder if there’s a polite, convenient, inoffensive way to call the ceremony off.

 4:59 pm.
 Tell your bride how astonishingly frickin’ spectacular she looks.
 Remember, she’s been sweating her appearance for a year.
 Let her know it’s working.